Taking a timeout

 How to avoid this behavior

-Tune out the headlines
+Avoid the headlines

 Know yourself

-Talk with your financial advisor to better understand your attitudes toward risk.
-If you know in advance how you may react to specific events, you can be better prepared when the inevitable short-term declines occur.
+Talk with your financial advisor to better understand your attitude toward risk and how you may react to specific events.
+By knowing in advance how you may react, you can be better prepared when

 Understand the risks of not investing

 The biggest risk you may face is not reaching your long-term goals.
 Assuming a modest 3% inflation rate, prices will double during a normal 25-year retirement period.
-Look to growth investments to help keep pace with inflation.2
+Look to growth investments to help keep pace with inflation.*

 Investing behavior: Chasing performance